What to do when the lunchbox comes home uneaten

 · Was there too much food?
 Maybe offer smaller servings or half a sandwich/wrap instead.

 · Is the lunchbox itself wrong?
-Your child might prefer a brown paper bag, a lunchbox that’s the latest ‘trend’ or one like their friends have.
+Your child might prefer a different lunchbox, maybe one that’s the latest ‘trend’ or like their friends have.
+Make sure they know how to open the lunchbox and containers you pack too.

 · Is the lunch boring?
 Try to pack a different lunch every day, or a variation of it.
 For younger kids, try cutting their sandwich in different ways and shapes - presenting food differently can also help with fussy eating as they visually accept food that looks different